ScrKiddie/ChronoNewsAPI/README.md

-# ChronoVerseAPI
+# ChronoNewsAPI
-ChronoVerseAPI is a RESTful web service API designed for minimal news platform management.
+ChronoNewsAPI is a RESTful web service API designed for minimal news platform management.
 It is built using Golang and the Chi router.
-This API provides efficient and parallel processing of news content, including automatic detection, processing, compression, validation, and storage of image files.
+This API provides management of news posts, categories, and accounts, including the account reset process.

 ## Key Features
-The main feature of ChronoVerseAPI is its ability to automatically detect and process base64 encoded images in the `img` tag of news content requests.
+The main feature of ChronoNewsAPI is its ability to automatically detect and process base64 encoded images in the `img` tag of news `content` requests.
 The API performs automatic compression, validation, and stores the files in parallel, ensuring efficiency and minimizing processing time.

 ## Technologies
-* **Golang**: The primary programming language for developing ChronoVerseAPI.
+* **Golang**: The primary programming language for developing ChronoNewsAPI.
 * **Chi Router**: Used for routing in the web service.
 * **GORM**: An ORM library for Golang to interact with the PostgreSQL database.
 * **PostgreSQL**: Used as the database to store the application's data.